taijulsir/event-management/questions_and_answers.md

 #### Answer: B

 <i>Write your explanation here</i>
-Initially, info.favoriteFood is assigned to the first element of the food array, which is "🍕".
+ Explanation: Initially, info.favoriteFood is assigned to the first element of the food array, which is "🍕".
 However, later in the code, it is reassigned to "🍝" with the line info.favoriteFood = "🍝".
 This reassignment changes the value of info.favoriteFood, but it doesn't modify the original food array.
 Therefore, when you log food, it remains the same as the original array, except for the info.favoriteFood variable, which now holds the value "🍝".

 </p>
 </details>